gillianlaming/CalendarCpp/Lab5/Lab5/CODE/ReadMe.txt

 Group members: Gillian Laming, Natalie Stollman

+NOTES:
+1. Our implementation of the calendar uses military time.
+All times are assumed to be military time.

 // answer the following questions
 1. Part 2.1: Adding events to the calendar
 Think about the separation of concerns in the project.